-Although Environmental Health and Safety acknowledges the benefits of a sit-stand workstation, Environmental Health and Safety does not make the determination of whether an employee needs a sit-stand workstation.
+Although Environmental Health and Safety (EHS) acknowledges the benefits of sit-stand workstations, EHS does not determine whether an employee needs a sit-stand workstation.
 The decision to provide a sit-stand workstation or any other type of ergonomic office equipment is at the discretion of the employee's supervisor.
-The provision of equipment may be required in cases of a reasonable accommodation approved through the Office of Equity.
+The provision of equipment may be required in cases of a reasonable accommodation approved through the Office of Civil Rights and Title IX Compliance.